mikefrancisvicencio/ResumeBuilder/README.md

 Download Resume: Users can download their resume as a PDF file.

 ## Usage
 Right click and open login.html with Live Server to get started.
+Note: the Download PDF feature works best when full screened.

 ## Dependencies
 Bootstrap: For styling and responsive design.